Char Bouba war: The war expands, Nasr ad-Din's death

-Following Nasr's death the Zawaya elected al-Faqih al-Amin. al-Amin had been born Sidi al-Fadil, and was descended from Zawaya employed by the Hassan chiefs.
-It was therefore hoped that al-Amin would be able to bring the Hassan to terms, who having been beaten in three battles, were ready to negotiate.
-An agreement was reached between the Hassan and the Zawaya whereby the Hassan would recognise the spiritual authority of the Zawaya Imam, and in return the Imam would give up all political claims, including his ability to levy zakat.
-However the majority of the Zawaya, who still followed the militarism of Nasr ad-Din, were opposed to any compromising with the Hassan, and deposed al-Amin.
-The Zawaya elected Qadi Uthman as his replacement.
-Uthman had previously served as Nasr al-Din's Vizier and had been one of his closest companions.
+Following Nasr's death the Zawaya elected al-Faqih al-Amin as the new Imam.
+The Zwaya were in a strong position, having won three battles, and the Banu Maghfar were ready to negotiate.
+An agreement was reached whereby the Hassan would recognize the spiritual authority of the Zawaya Imam, and in return the Imam would give up all political claims, including his ability to levy zakat.
+However the majority of the Zawaya, who still followed the militarism of Nasr ad-Din, were opposed to the compromise and deposed al-Amin.
+They instead elected Qadi Uthman, formerly Nasr al-Din's vizier and one of his closest companions.
+He revived the policy of militarism and non-negotiation with the Hassan.
+He also reintroduced the zakat, which alienated some of the weaker Berber tribes.